Etini2000/Agric_and_Climate_prediction_project/README.md

  **R-squared = 96%**
  **MSE = 46.40**

-Prediction was performed using random scenarios
+Prediction was performed using random scenarios.

 The project is summarise <a href = "https://github.com/Etini2000/Agric_and_Climate_prediction_project/blob/main/3MTT%20HACKATHON%202.0%20TECH%20FOR%20GOOD!%20(1).pdf">here</a>